HPSCTerrSys/jube_TSMP2/README.md

 3) If only the system name is provided (e.g., `juwels`):
 ```
-jube -v run -r -e --tag juwels --outpath ./outpath jube_tsmp2_wfe.yml
+jube -v run -r -e --tag juwels --outpath ./outpath jube_filename.yml
 ```
-It will use the default options on `juwels`: build, eclm, `jsc.2025.intel.psmpi`, and doesn't download data.
+It will use the default options on `juwels`: build, eclm, `jsc.2025.intel.psmpi`, and won't download data.

 ### Comparison of results
-Reference case was produced with jureca using the `jsc.2025.gnu.openmpi`.
+Reference case was produced on `jureca` using the `jsc.2025.intel.psmpi`.
 Reference results are here:
 ```
 /p/project1/cslts/shared_data/rcmod_TSMP2_WFE_reference_CORDEX_JURECA/simres/${model_id_sim}_20170701/
 ```

-Scripts used to compare the outputs from `eclm`, `parflow`, and `icon` use a *threshold of 1E-6* and are stored here:
+Scripts used to compare the outputs from `eclm`, `parflow`, and `icon` use a **threshold of 1E-8** and are stored here:
 ```
 working_dir/../../usecompare/
 ```